Purpose of Course

 See the program schedule or course times, rooms, office hours and final exam dates.

-This pilot course was designed to visit pre-algebra number sense topics while covering Algebra I topics: linear verses exponential functions.
+This accelerated algebra course was designed to visit pre-algebra number sense topics while covering Algebra I topics: linear verses exponential functions.
 Students will be asked and encouraged to find patterns, make conjectures, and judge the validity of given conjectures.
 The students will test their conjectures and eventually provide counter examples to disprove invalid conjectures or give justifications for conjectures they determine are valid.

 Required course materials